-This is the second article in a series of increasingly poorly-named articles about how to get a music manager.
-In the first part of the article, I discussed several of the suggested steps one take before looking for a music manager, and how many people out there are looking for shortcuts that don’t seem to exist.
+This is the second article in a series about how to get a music manager.
+In the first part of the series, I discussed several of the suggested steps one should take before looking for management, and how many people out there are looking for shortcuts that don’t seem to exist.
 If you are interested in music marketing and management services please contact us to see if we are a good fit for you.
 If not- please read on…

-If you are beyond the blueprint phase of your career and you have a product that is ready, or is at least close to being ready to bring to market, then it is time to begin asking yourself in very specific terms what you need a music manager to handle for you.
+If you are beyond the blueprint phase of your career and you have a product that is ready to bring to market it is time to begin asking yourself in very specific terms what you need a music manager to handle for you.

-Now, I am not looking to offend you, dear reader, but I’ve seen this movie before and I know how it ends.
-It is at the point in a conversation when I begin asking about specific management needs that the vast majority of the musicians I speak to respond with something to the effect of, “Well, I just want to make my music and the manager will handle all the business stuff”.
+Unfortunately, when I begin asking about specific management needs, the vast majority of the musicians I speak to respond with something to the effect of, “Well, I just want to make my music and have a manager handle all the business stuff”.

-To find and partner with the right manager is always easier once you have tried managing your career on your own for several months, if not for several years.
-How the hell else would you know what qualities to look for in the person you want to trust with your career if you don’t have a first hand understanding of the job yourself?
-This process is the same for any number of entrepreneurial tasks that will present themselves to you when building your own business as a musician.
-You will be in this situation a great deal if …
+To find and partner with the right manager is always easier if you have tried managing your career on your own and have experienced as many different sides of the business as possible.
+How else would you know what qualities to look for in the person you want to trust with your career if you don’t have a first hand understanding of the job yourself?
+So-

 - You can’t afford to hire someone to help (yet)